christophgockel/christophgockel.github.io/_posts/2014-10-02-isolate-css.md

 </div>
 ```

-As you can see there are many references to the classes defined by Pure.
-By that we have coupled the view directly to the framework we used.
+As we can see there are many references to the classes defined by Pure.
+By that we have coupled the view directly to the framework we use.

-Directly coupling to a framework is not always the best approach.
+Directly coupling to a framework is not always a good approach.
 Sounds familiar?
-Maybe that's because whenever something like this happens in, for example, Ruby code, many developers immediately react with some hesitation by introducing such a tight coupling.
+Maybe that's because whenever something like this happens in for example Ruby code, many developers immediately react with some sort of hesitation by introducing such a tight coupling.
 But even for CSS the same abstraction and isolation principles apply.

-The view belongs to your application.
-And therefore you should isolate any external dependency from that.
+The view belongs to our application.
+And therefore we should isolate any external dependency from that.

-It would be better if we could write the previous code in a manner that we are in charge of what CSS classes the elements need.
+It would be better if we could write the previous code in a manner that we are in charge of what CSS classes the elements use.

 Something like this: